geejay81/jekyll-blog/_posts/2017-11-26-hosting-jekyll-site-on-github-pages.markdown

     ```

 10. Now we can go to our Github Pages site followed by the name of the repository and see our new site!

+> Credit: The code above has been adapted from the instructions given in a video by the Giraffe Academy.
+Visit their YouTube channel for plenty of informative videos on a range of subjects including Jekyll [Giraffe Academy](https://www.youtube.com/channel/UCvmINlrza7JHB1zkIOuXEbw)